MartinaZembjakova/Network-forensic-tools-taxonomy/network-forensic-tools.md

 **Links:** [official website](https://www.solarwinds.com/network-topology-mapper)

 A Network Topology Mapper is a commercial network tool used to automatically plot the network.
-There is available 14\,days free trial version.
+There is available 14 days free trial version.
 The key features include automatic device discovery and mapping, building multiple maps from a single scan, exporting network diagrams to Visio, auto-detecting changes to network topology, performing multi-level network discovery, and addressing regulatory PCI compliance.
 This tool is available for Windows systems.

 ## NetworkMiner